Last year was my first year joining Cathy's #20BooksOfSummer event and it was a sort-of success.

 -First of three books The Other Reader read recently that come highly recommended.
 Powers' Morte D'Urban is amazing.Anna Seghers/Transit

--Planning ahead for #WIT (Women in Translation) Month!Gabriel Garcia Marquez/Love In A Time of Cholera
+-Planning ahead for #WIT (Women in Translation) Month!Gabriel Garcia Marquez/Love In The Time of Cholera

 -The second #TheOtherReader bookAmelie Nothomb/Life Form